 A man from Mumbai, India sued his parents for bringing him into the world.
 Raphael Samuel, 27 years old, said people should not give birth to babies without the latter’s consent.

-Samuel is a self-described anti-natalist, who are people who advocate that it is morally wrong to give birth to babies.
+Samuel is a self-described anti-natalist, are people who advocate that it is morally wrong to give birth to babies.

 “Basically I want everyone in India and also the world to realize one thing: that they are born without their consent.
 I want them to understand that they do not owe their parents anything,” said Samuel in his YouTube video entitled WHY am I suing my parents?
-Wearing sunglasses and a fake beard, he elaborates why people should stop having babies.
+Wearing sunglasses and a fake beard, he elaborates on why people should stop having babies.
 The video has gone viral with 52,000 views as of the time of writing.

 “And I also want to know that if we are born with our consent, we should be maintained for the rest of our life.
 We should be paid to live,” he added.
 “We came by our parent’s discretion.
 They go to certain joy by having us.”